We often hear the following questions from people we work with:

-The other day I saw a headline “Cancer overtaking heart disease as leading cause of death in many states”.
+The other day I saw a headline that read “Cancer overtaking heart disease as leading cause of death in many states”.
 The headline grabbed my attention and I continued to read to see if my state was one of the states where cancer was on the rise.
 Upon further investigation, I found that cancer deaths per capita are lower now than at any time in recorded history.

-We have shared other blogs with you that offer you some insight to the very temporary nature of a bear market as well as the illusion that equities are a dangerous place to invest.
-With these two blogs as a foundation, we would like to warn about certain types of investments that could really do serious damage to your retirement.
+In past blogs, we have offered you some insight into the very temporary nature of a bear market as well as the illusion that equities are a dangerous place to invest.
+With these two blogs as a foundation, we would like to warn about certain types of investments that could do serious damage to your retirement.

 If you’re approaching retirement age, you may be considering a move to a more retirement-friendly state, particularly if your current state of residence imposes numerous taxes on social security, pensions, and other retirement income.
 While making the decision to relocate is not something that can be done lightly, there are a variety of options available nationwide that may allow you to retain more of your retirement income.